0xB0C5/d-bass/README.md

 Custom User IRQs
 ----------------
-The setting `DBASS_USER_IRQ_COUNT` determines how many times your custom IRQ handler will be called per frame.
+The setting `DBASS_USER_IRQ_COUNT` determines the maximum number of times your custom IRQ handler will be called per frame.

+The variable `dbass_user_irq_count` determines the actual number of times it is called.

 The times at which your IRQ handler will be called are measured in DMC IRQs and "ticks".
 One IRQ is 576 CPU cycles.
 One tick is 8 CPU cycles.
 There are 72 ticks per IRQ.